qundaledinglemingle/Options-Project/README.md

 - The browser makes three API calls: `/api/ticker/<ticker>`, `/api/strikes?ticker=...`, and `/api/analyze`.
 Feel free to script against those endpoints if you need automation.
 - Network access is still required at runtime because the calculations rely on live Yahoo Finance data via `yfinance`.
 - The Material UI React build is delivered client-side via CDN + Babel, so no bundler is required.
 If you later migrate to a dedicated React toolchain, you can drop in a compiled bundle and keep the Flask API as-is.
+- For market and earnings context, set `FINNHUB_API_KEY` in your environment.
+When present, the UI will show recent headlines plus the next earnings date (with an automatic warning if your chosen expiration matches that event).